anjalichandra/academic-cv/content/_index.md

     content:
         eyebrow: Welcome
         title: Anjali Chandra
-        text: "Researcher, educator, and lifelong learner focused on advancing knowledge and fostering curiosity.
-Explore my work in research and teaching below."
+        text: "I am an Assistant Professor of Economics at Washington College.
+My research interests are development economics and applied microeconomics, with a focus on education, health, program evaluation, and early childhood development.
+I hold a Ph.D. in Economics from Fordham University, New York."
         primary_action:
           text: See Research
           url: "#research"